aryanmiriyala/CS6010_Project_3_Group_2/README.md

 - `figures/classic/importance_vs_support.png` and `per_seed_importance_vs_support.png`: illustrate how the top‑K motif importance changes as the mining support varies (overall and per seed) for RandomForest and Linear SVM.
 - `figures/classic/class_label_distribution*.png`: counts of class‑0 vs class‑1 motifs among the top-K importance lists, highlighting which class’s substructures dominate the explanations.
 - `figures/classic/classic_vs_gnn_comparison.png`: ties the two worlds together by plotting mean classical motif importance against mean GNN fidelity⁺ per seed.
+- For the classical models we rely on `classic_motif_explainability.py`, which loads the Q1 feature artifacts and reproduces the best RandomForest, LinearSVM, and (via permutation importance) RBFSVM runs.
+Per-model/per-seed CSVs under `q4_explainability/results/<model>/seed_<S>/` list the top motifs, their class labels/support counts, and their importance scores, providing intrinsic explanations to compare against the GNN masks.

 ---